Why Whisky?

 Whisky Collecting

-Tax-free, tangibility, and security are just three reasons why more collectors are adding the rare whisky to their portfolios.
-It’s a financial shelter that also provides you with a genuinely interesting subject in which to indulge.
+Stable demand, tangible and a lack of supply are just a few reasons why more collectors are adding the rare whisky to their portfolios.
+Some see it as a financial shelter that also provides you with a genuinely interesting subject in which to indulge.

 If you’re already a collector of fine wine, the attraction of rare whisky is similar.
 Firstly, demand outstrips supply.
 Collectable whisky is in demand from consumers so a substantial proportion of limited edition bottling quickly becomes more limited as whisky lovers acquire them.

-Secondly, whisky has had exceptional returns in recent years (12 – 20%).
-Some are more collectible than others, such as those which are sourced from certain distilleries or offer different expressions and older malts.
+Secondly, whisky’s from reputable distilleries command high prices, and retain their value even during recessions and inflationary periods.
+Some are more collectable than others, such as those which are sourced from certain distilleries or offer different expressions and older malts.
 Ultimately, you need to do due diligence on what will be desirable in the future marketplace.

-To start your journey through the ancient world of whisky, you need an expert guide.
+To start your journey through the ancient world of whisky, you need a guide.
 We’re proud to serve our collectors with a safe, steady and fruitful addition to their portfolio, and we’d be delighted to discuss your circumstances to see if whisky is an ideal asset for your ambitions.

 Market Performance

-In the last year, there was an extraordinary increase of 40% on rare whisky bottle values, ensuring that it outperformed the established alternative asset investments such as watches, art and cars.
+Estimated to be a $66.5 billion industry in 2022, whisky of all kinds has demonstrated massive growth ensuring that it outperformed the established alternative asset collections such as watches, art and cars.
 In the last couple of years, we have witnessed some incredible whisky sales, including the following: An individual bottle of Macallan 1926 smashed records at auction, selling for £1.5 million.

 Scotch is King